 Per her wallpaper installer’s instructions, Brittany re-painted all of the trim in a softer white that coordinated better with the paper.
 The hue also matched the off white color of her new shutters.

 She finished off the space with a classic grey sofa, upholstered chairs in mustard velvet, and primary color accessories to coordinate with the wallpaper.

 Get the Look!

 Want to turn your home into a botanical wonderland?
 Find all of Brittany’s sources and a special Blinds.com discount at The House That Lars Built.

-Brittany ordered Blinds.com Signature Wood Shutters in Off White with a 3 2/1″ louver.
+Brittany ordered Blinds.com Premium Wood Shutters in Off White with a 3 2/1″ louver.